chu0802/CLIP-playground/README.md

 ## Usage

-This repo support 2 scripts for easy access, every script is modulized:
+This repo supports 2 scripts for easy access, every script is modulized:

 ### Training and evaluate on all datasets
 ```bash